ibm-cloud-docs/databases-for-elasticsearch/README.md

 Follow these steps to add to the deployment guide docs.

-:information_source: **Tip:** If you'd rather give feedback about the documentation, create an [issue](https://github.ibm.com/compose/compose/issues/new?assignees=&labels=guild-devcom%2C+icd&template=icd-docs-issue.md).
+:information_source: **Tip:** If you'd rather give feedback about the documentation, create an

 ### Before you begin
 Set up your local development environment.

 - Visual Studio Code is the recommended editor.
-For more information, see [Choose an editor](https://test.cloud.ibm.com/docs-internal/writing?topic=writing-setting-up-your-markdown-environment#choose-an-editor).
 - You can install a Markdown linter in Visual Studio Code that works with IBM Cloud docs.
-For more information, see [Integrating the Markdown linter in VS Code](https://test.cloud.ibm.com/docs-internal/writing?topic=writing-markdown-linter-vscode).

 ### Drafting content

 All content starts from the `source` branch.